Prathamesh21Kulkarni/Round-Robin-Scheduling-Algorithm/README.md

 # Round-Robin-Scheduling-Algorithm
-Shows the simulation of process scheduling using round robin algorithm
+Shows the simulation of process scheduling using round robin algorithm.
+Round Robin is the preemptive process scheduling algorithm.
+Each process is provided a fix time to execute, it is called a quantum.
+Once a process is executed for a given time period, it is preempted and other process executes for a given time period.
+Context switching is used to save states of preempted processes.

+### Home Window
 ![p1](https://user-images.githubusercontent.com/72391096/135706349-ec722a27-a94e-4e21-b23f-00e7f2225f40.png)

 <hr style="border:2px solid #ffffff"> </hr>